Towards three-dimensional conformal probability: Long-term view and precise motivating conjectures

 {\bf Conjecture 5:} {\em The measure $\nu_{\phi}$ can be obtained as a critical lattice scaling limit starting with 1) a single site measure $\rho_{\rm ss}$ of $\phi^4$ type as well as with 2) $\rho_{\rm ss}=\frac{1}{2}(\delta_{-1}+\delta_{1})$. }

 We have nothing to say at this point about Conj.
 5. Indeed Part 1) of the latter amounts to robustness with respect to the choice of regularization or perturbations of the Gaussian measure (independence from the choice of $\rho_{\rm UV}$ in Conj.
 1).
 This is very hard to do with rigorous RG methods (see however~\cite{BauerschmidtBS4} where a particular instance of this issue was overcome!). {\em The leitmotiv of this program is robustness with respect to changes in the interaction potential} (e.g., the choice of $\rho_{\rm IR}$ in Conj.
 1).
 Part 2) of Conj.
 5 seems even more difficult.
-Some probabilists may doubt the validity of the analogue of 2) for 2D Ising but physicists would probably not.
-Indeed, this made it into physics textbooks~\cite[\S 7.4.7]{DiFrancescoMS} and goes under the heading of effective Ginzburg-Landau (or multi-critical model) description of the unitary minimal models $\cM(m+1,m)$ of CFT~\cite{Zamolodchikov}.
-If one uses block-spins to implement the RG then one would sum unit-lattice spins $\sigma_{\ux}$ over blocks of size $L$ and multiply by $L^{-(d-[\phi])}$.
+This conjecture in the physics literature ~\cite[\S 7.4.7]{DiFrancescoMS} goes under the heading of effective Ginzburg-Landau (or multi-critical model) description of the unitary minimal models $\cM(m+1,m)$ of CFT~\cite{Zamolodchikov}.
+If one uses block-spins to implement the RG, then one would sum unit-lattice spins $\sigma_{\ux}$ over blocks of size $L$ and multiply by $L^{-(d-[\phi])}$.
 The usual coarse-graining for the central limit theorem is when $[\phi]=\frac{d}{2}$ as in~\cite{Newman1,Newman2} or~\cite{BreuerM}.
 If one repeats the operation $N$ times then the spacing between spin values is $\sim L^{-N(d-[\phi])}\rightarrow 0$ whereas the extreme values go as $L^{N[\phi]}\rightarrow\infty$ so the spin distribution looks like a law on $\RR$ with continuous density.
 If one starts with $\rho_{\rm ss}=\frac{1}{2}(\delta_{-1}+\delta_{1})$ it is therefore intuitively reasonable to expect the same scaling limit as if one started with a double-well $\phi^4$-type $\rho_{\rm ss}$ (see also~\cite[\S 12.3]{Kupiainen2014}).
 Finally, with regard to the $\phi_2^4$/Ising conjectural equivalence in 2D, note that massless measures $\nu_{m=0}$ are known to exist (also for $\phi_3^4$) from the works~\cite{McBryanR,GlimmJ1977} (see also~\cite[\S9]{BrydgesFS}).
 However, these are {\em not} self-similar and thus $\nu_{m=0}\neq\nu_{\phi}$ since the bare coupling $g_r$ is kept fixed with respect to the UV cut-off $r$ (see~\cite[\S4]{BrydgesFS}).
 One would need to take the large distance scaling limit (see~\cite[Eq.
 3.1]{Dobrushin2}) of $\nu_{m=0}$ in order to recover $\nu_{\phi}$.
-From the RG perspective, $\nu_{m=0}$ corresponds to a two-sided RG trajectory starting at a Gaussian fixed point and ending at a nontrivial fixed point, just like the one constructed in~\cite{AbdesselamCMP} for the 3D BMS model.
+From the RG perspective, $\nu_{m=0}$ corresponds to a two-sided RG trajectory starting at a Gaussian fixed point and ending at a nontrivial fixed point, just like the one constructed in~\cite{AbdesselamCMP} for the 3D fractional $\phi^4$ model.